wikimedia-gadgets/twinkle-starter/README.md

 ## Development

+Firstly, you'll want to make sure your editor is properly configured to work with TypeScript.
+For example, you may need to install a plugin (such as atom-typescript if you use atom editor), in order to fully take advantage of TypeScript.
+If you use VS Code, TypeScript support is built-in, so no extensions are required.

 Commands:
 - `npm start` - this creates a quick build of the project which you can test by loading `mw.loader.load('http://localhost:5500/twinkle.js');` from your on-wiki common.js page (or from the browser console).
 - `grunt build` - this creates a minified single-file build that you copy over to the wiki (see Deployment below).

+### Twinkle-core message translations
+Twinkle-core uses Translatewiki.net for message translations.
+Check if its messages are available in your wiki's language (https://github.com/wikimedia-gadgets/twinkle-core/tree/master/i18n).
+For messages that aren't available:
+* Consider contributing the translations directly to translatewiki.net – these messages will be used by all twinkle installations in that language
+* If you can't contribute to translatewiki.net or if there are any messages that you want to be project-specific rather than language-specific, then define them in the `src/messages.json` file.
+Any messages in this file will override messages coming from translatewiki.net.

 ### Browser compatibility
 Twinkle-core is compatible with all browsers for which MediaWiki provides JavaScript support, including IE 11.
 However, in your own customisations, you can choose to [avoid IE11 support](https://www.mediawiki.org/wiki/Compatibility/IE11) unless you have good reason to support IE. Do check MDN docs or [caniuse.com](https://caniuse.com/) before using modern browser APIs to ensure that they're supported in most browsers.